niavesper/LWC_AccountFiltering/README.md

   - Account Name (standard field) or Business Description (custom text field).
 The user types a string of characters into the search bar.
 The string is then matched to existing accounts' Name and Business Description values
   - County and Business Category (both custom picklists) using checkbox selections, where each checkbox corresponds to a picklist value
 3. Check and uncheck all checkboxes at the same time using "Select All" and "Clear Selection" buttons
+4. Hover over an account name to view the account details